Remote sensing of vegetation structure and composition

 My research focuses on the development and use of a low-cost

-remote sensing sytem comprised of off-the-shelf digital cameras,
+remote sensing system comprised of off-the-shelf digital cameras,

 hobbyist remote controlled aircraft and computer vision